thediveo/TwTube/index.md

 Wait, there's more:
 * customize the visual appearance of the media player with **skin plugins**.
-* enhance player functionality using Video.js plugins.
+* enhance player functionality using **Videojs plugins**.

+# Live Demonstration

+Take a [live tour](https://thediveo.github.io/TwTube/output/twtube.html) to see how TwTube works.
+And learn more about how to use the TwTube plugin in your own TiddlyWikis.

-## Skin Pugins
+# Skin Plugins

 The following additional player skins are available as additional plugins.
 Simply drop one or more into your TiddlyWiki5.
 You can then easily switch